 I popped my head up to look around.

-The battle wasn’t over.
+Alas, the battle wasn’t over.

 “Hey!” several members of the crowd shouted and pointed in my direction.
 “He’s not dead!”